ThePhD/ThePhD.github.io/_posts/2020-09-11-Editing the C Standard.markdown

 It's an interesting bucket of challenges, really.
 I think one of the ways to help make it so I can more reliably know what sections to edit are by adding stable tags to the standard.
 C++ has done this and it means when someone says "edit `[alg.any.of]`", you know where to go no matter what happens to the section and paragraph numbers. `25.6.2`... what's that, what am I doing again?

-Some frustrations go beyond just the papers themselves, though.
+Some frustrations go beyond just the papers' contents, though.

 ### N2481?
 Nooo, you mean N2553!